mschuchard/jenkins-devops-libs/README.md

 ## Retrieve and use with Disabled Sandbox

-Basically, if you have the GitHub Branch Source plugin installed, then you can load the current master branch like:
+Basically, if you have the GitHub Branch Source plugin installed, then you can [load a specific version](https://jenkins.io/doc/book/pipeline/shared-libraries/#library-versions) like:

 ```groovy
 @Library('github.com/mschuchard/jenkins-devops-libs@version')